mauro3/SimpleTraits.jl/README.md

 end
 ```

-Note that this feature can be combined with `@traitadd`.
+Note that this programmed-traits can be combined with `@traitadd`.

 # Base Traits